dieghernan/dieghernan.github.io/collections/_posts/2019-05-20-Leaflet_R_Jekyll.md

     preserve_yaml: true
 ---

-Recently I have been struggling when trying to embed a [leaflet](https://rstudio.github.io/leaflet) map created with **RStudio** on my blog, hosted in GitHub via [Jekyll](https://jekyllrb.com) (**Spoiler**: [I succeeded
+Recently, I have been struggling when trying to embed a [leaflet](https://rstudio.github.io/leaflet) map created with **RStudio** on my blog, hosted on GitHub via [Jekyll](https://jekyllrb.com) (**Spoiler**: [I succeeded
 <i class="fa fa-thumbs-up"></i>](https://dieghernan.github.io/201905_Where-in-the-world/)).
 In my case, I use the [<span